kennolot/CTF-pi/0.learn_linux/ctfpi0_7/README.md

 The simplest approach is to mount a sensitive directory, in this challenge `/answers/flag.txt`, in real world this could be `/` or `/etc` directory which will reveal sensitive host details.

+Another option is to use a shell from container that also works on host:
 `docker run -v /:/mnt --rm -it alpine chroot /mnt sh`